frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/d7003ec84a3b856fa9d2530fe4c3c5d7)

 The alpha layout aims to reduce lateral finger movement on the index finger.
 In fact the lower key of the inner column has been completely removed in this version.
 A slightly older version performed very well in an [analyzer](docs/prime-on-the-analyzer.md), with low SFU (same finger utilization) stats and low travel distance.
-For absolute minimum SFBs, swap P and F.  For lower left pinky usage (but higher inner index), swap V and J.
+For absolute minimum SFBs, swap P and F.

+Z and J are access as vertical combos.

 Except for Shift, there are no modifiers on the alpha layer.
 To access them, use the SYMS or EDIT layer, hold the modifiers down, then release the layer key.
 (This is a bit like Callum mods except it doesn't use one-shots.)